Election-Tech-Initiative/electionguard-cpp/README.md

 To build for iOS you need XCode installed

 - [XCode](https://developer.apple.com/xcode/resources/) and the [Command Line Tools for XCode](#)
+- [CMake 3.19](https://cmake.org/) may be necessary, along with changes to the Makefile.
+[See ISSUE #138](https://github.com/microsoft/electionguard-cpp/issues/138)

 ### 🖥️ Windows (using MSYS2)